mstrum/robinhood-python/README.md

   * Will download a list of the most popular instruments
   * TODO
     * Show symbols that have entered/left the list since the last run
+* generate_popular_stocks.py
+  * Download the 10 most popular stocks in Robinhood as of Sunday
+* generate_sp500_movers.py
+  * Download the top movers, both down and up, from the S&P 500
 * TODO
   * generate_summary.py
     * Will download a shapshot of a very high level summary